usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 publish-date: 2010-09-15 00:00:00
 related-content: true
 print: true
+back-to-top: true
 ---
 ## State and Local Government Facilities: Guidance on the Revisions to 28 CFR 35.151

 ### Guidance on the Revisions to 28 CFR 35.151

 Section 35.151(a), which provided that those facilities that are constructed or altered by, on behalf of, or for the use of a public entity shall be designed, constructed, or altered to be readily accessible to and usable by individuals with disabilities, is unchanged in the final rule, but has been redesignated as Sec.